logaretm/vee-validate/docs/content/api/use-field.md

   meta: FieldMeta;
   errors: Ref<string[]>; // all error messages
   errorMessage: Ref<string | undefined>; // the first error message
-  disabled: Ref<boolean>; // if the field is currently disabled
   reset: () => void; // resets errors and field meta
   validate: () => Promise<ValidationResult>; // validates and updates the errors and field meta
   handleChange: (e: Event) => void; // updates the value